Presbycusis: Diagnosis

 Hearing loss is classified as mild, moderate, severe or profound.
 Pure-tone audiometry for air conduction thresholds at 250, 500, 1000, 2000, 4000, 6000 and 8000 Hz is traditionally used to classify the degree of hearing loss in each ear.
-Normal hearing thresholds are considered to be 25 dB sensitivity, though it has been proposed that this threshold is too high, and that 15 dB (about half as loud) is more typical.
+Normal hearing thresholds are considered to be 25 dB sensitivity, though it has been proposed that this threshold is too high, and that 15 dB is more typical.
 Mild hearing loss is thresholds of 25–45 dB; moderate hearing loss is thresholds of 45–65 dB; severe hearing loss is thresholds of 65–85 dB; and profound hearing loss thresholds are greater than 85 dB.

 Tinnitus occurring in only one ear should prompt the clinician to initiate further evaluation for other etiologies.
 In addition, the presence of a pulse-synchronous rushing sound may require additional imaging to exclude vascular disorders.

 Otoscopy

-An examination of the external ear canal and tympanic membrane performed by a medical doctor, otolaryngologist, or audiologist using an otoscope, a visual instrument inserted into the ear.
+A medical doctor, an otolaryngologist, or an audiologist may use an otoscope, a visual instrument inserted into the ear, to examine the external ear canal and the tympanic membrane.
 This also allows some inspection of the middle ear through the translucent tympanic membrane.